daoshengmu/gecko-dev/README.txt

 This is Daosheng Mu's practice gecko-dev branch.
 You can check the /practices folder.
 There are some practice examples in that folder.

+If you wanna know the overview of Gecko, you can find the introduction from here: https://wiki.mozilla.org/Gecko:Overview

 An explanation of the Mozilla Source Code Directory Structure and links to project pages with documentation can be found at: